-IRP also known as The International Registration Plan is a registration agreement amongst the U.S 48 contiguous states, District of Columbia, and 10 of the Canadian provinces.
+IRP, also known as the International Registration Plan, is a registration agreement between the 48 contiguous states, the District of Columbia, and ten Canadian provinces.

 In some circumstances, a carrier may operate under another motor carrier authority and USDOT number.
 An Operational Lease (SCDMV Form IRP-9). must be completed by both parties and submitted to Motor Carrier Services at the time of the IRP Renewal or if you change the company that you are leasing under.

-Your International Registration Plan (IRP) cab card will show all IRP states and Canadian provinces.
+Your IRP cab card will show all IRP states and Canadian provinces.
 Your IRP fees are calculated based on your June-July "reporting period" distances.

 You are able to operate in any IRP jurisdiction without adding a jurisdiction or buying a trip permit.
 For each IRP renewal, fees are charged based on the fleet’s "reporting period" distance.

 Credentials for the registration year should be on your vehicle no later than midnight of the last day of your expiration month.
 License plates must be mounted on the front of the power unit and the back of trailers and semi-trailers.
 The original cab card must be available for inspection by appropriate enforcement personnel; copies are not acceptable.

 IFTA, also known as the International Fuel Tax Agreement, provides a uniform administration of motor fuel tax collection and laws on apportioned vehicles that travel in one or more of the member jurisdictions.